Do’s and don’ts for a good user test

 1. We won’t allow your mom to participate

 Why not?
 Who would rather help you than your very own mother?
-And for free!
+And she’d do it for free!
+Major bonus!

-But your mom won’t really be very objective.
+But your mom won’t really be very objective, will she?

-As we’ve said earlier: choosing the right participants is crucial.
+As we’ve said earlier: choosing the right participants is absolutely crucial.

 We will select the right participants.
 People from your target audience.
-Of all ages, education levels, background or whatever else is important to get a good cross-section of your users.
+Of the right age, education level, background or whatever else is important to get a good cross-section of your actual target audience.

 2. We’ll react in the right way, at the right time